smiosoft/pass/docs/azure-service-bus/README.md

 `Smiosoft.PASS.ServiceBus` intends to be a simple, unambitious wrapper around Azure Service Bus Queues and Topics.

-## Queues + Topics

-### Subscribers
+## Subscribers

-#### Client configuration
+### Subscription configuration

-Create a client by creating a class that inherits either `QueueSubscriber<>` or `TopicSubscriber<>`, and ensure to provide it with the message object type that you are expecting to recieve.
-The client configuration is passed through the base constructor.
+Configure a subscription by creating a class that inherits either `Smiosoft.PASS.ServiceBus.Queue.QueueSubscriber<>` or `Smiosoft.PASS.ServiceBus.Topic.TopicSubscriber<>`, and ensure to provide it with the message object type that you are expecting to recieve.
+The configuration is passed through the base constructor.

 ```csharp
 internal class ExampleQueueSubscription : QueueSubscriber<MyMessage>